 It’s been years since I’ve tasted, or even seen, wild-growing sorrel.
 I no longer live in Rehovot, where frequent rains resulted in fresh grass, flowering almond trees, and gigantic puddles that turned into uncrossable seas in my 6-year-old mind.
 The citrus orchards of my youth were replaced by industrial complexes, freeways and parking lots.
 And increased awareness of pesticides and pollution has probably deterred many children from tasting the few sprigs of sorrel still remaining by the side of the road.
 But my love for the tart, explosive taste of this green has not diminished, and discovering that I can now buy sorrel from local farmers has actually made me feel a bit better about eating it, nostalgia aside.

 And so, finding sorrel at the market was the best harbinger of local bounty I could have asked for.
-And after a fair bit of rumination, I decided to encapsulate its fresh, lively taste in a citrusy broth that would highlight the freshness of this green and the season.
+And after a fair bit of rumination, I decided to encapsulate its fresh, lively taste in a citrusy lemon broth with sorrel broth that would highlight the freshness of this green and the season.
 I also thought it would pair beautifully with wholegrain rice, with which my cupboards are exploding, for a complete meal.

-So indulge me as I bring to you this springtime broth in July, as I gather a bouquet of sorrel into my arms, as I inhale the greens and remember the smell of the dusty roads of my childhood while prairie storms continue to rage outside my window.
+So indulge me as I bring to you this springtime lemon broth with sorrel in July, as I gather a bouquet of sorrel into my arms, as I inhale the greens and remember the smell of the dusty roads of my childhood while prairie storms continue to rage outside my window.
 And if your home region is also the victim of extreme weather changes, make this with me.
 I promise you won’t regret it.

-- 2 cups of wholegrain rice
+- 2 cups of wholegrain rice optional

 - 2 tablespoons olive oil

-- 4 shallot, diced
+- 4 shallot diced

 - The juice of 2 lemons